 A student is expected to maintain the personal electronic device(s) issued by Roseman University.
 To participate in electronic assessment, a student is required to bring an approved device for use to the assessment.
-Only approved electronic devices (laptop for P1 students, iPads for P2 students) are permitted to be used with the electronic assessment system.
-The device used to take the assessment is required to lay flat on the desk for the entirety of the assessment.
-The one exception to the previous sentence is when a student must take the Pharmacy Curricular Outcomes Assessment (PCOA) exam using a proprietary electronic testing system provided by NABP.
-A laptop computer must be used with the NABP system as iPads are not supported by that system.
+Only approved electronic devices are permitted to be used with the electronic assessment system.
 A student will not be permitted to participate in the electronic assessment without an approved device available for use at that time.
-A student without an approved device will not be permitted loaner devices and will receive a score of zero (0) on the applicable assessment, reassessment or summer assessment.
+A student without an approved devices and will receive a score of zero (0) on the applicable assessment, reassessment or summer assessment.